jeanhoang/InventoryTrackingSystem/README.md

 This project creates a simple inventory tracking web app with basic CRUD functionality using Spring boot.
 The additional feature chosen for this challenge is: Push a button export product to a CSV.

-Please refer to installation and instruction docs to see the step by step on how to get the application running.
+Please refer to the instruction document to see the step by step on how to get the application running.